 The Financial Statements have been prepared in accordance with Icelandic Financial Statements Act no. 3/2006 and the regulation no. 696/2019 on the content and presentation of financial statements.
-The accounting policies applied are consistent with those of the previous financial year.
+The accounting policies applied are consistent with those of the previous financial year, except for that the classification of embedded derivatives in the balance sheet has been changed from previous year with no effect on equity.
+Comparative amounts in the balance sheet have been changed accordingly.
 For further information on accounting policies refer to note 20.